About Me Contact Adoption Stories My Grace filled Mess Image Map

 Offer explanations and education

-It's my experience that almost all insensitive comments are made from simple ignorance and not from a place of wanting to create hurt or offense.
+It's my experience that almost all insensitive comments are made from simple ignorance and not from a place of wanting to create hurt.
 I love when I see adoptive families take the opportunity to educate rather than take offense.
 Using positive adoption language and gently reframing their question does much more to offer education than a harsh reprimand ever could.

 Set boundaries